 “Hmm, how about the challenges the person faced?” asked Mr. Grow.

 “That’s perfect,” responded Ms. Sneed.
 Her fingers pecked away at the keyboard.
 On this page, she gave kids space to:

-Page #3 – Advanced Biography Research
+Pages #3 and 4 – Advanced Biography Research

 The 1-2-3 Method